EconomyLens.com

 The current crisis differs considerably from the 1973 oil shock, not least because most countries have emergency stocks. ©AFP

 Paris (France) (AFP) – Countries are tapping into oil inventories and strategic reserves at a “record pace” due to the “unprecedented” supply disruptions caused by the Middle East war, the International Energy Agency said Wednesday.
-Global stocks were drawn down by a further 117 million barrels in April, the agency reported, following a 129-million-barrel drawdown in March after the US and Israeli launch of attacks against Iran.
+Global stocks were drawn down by a further 117 million barrels in April, the agency said, after a 129-million-barrel drawdown in March following the US and Israeli launch of attacks against Iran.

 Related

-“The pace of emergency stock releases picked up pace in April, with further volumes set to hit the market in the coming months,” the agency noted.
-Fears of shortages are rising with the summer travel season approaching in the northern hemisphere, as airlines are already warning of jet fuel shortages in a matter of weeks if supply disruptions persist.
-“With global oil inventories already drawing at a record clip, further price volatility appears likely ahead of the peak summer demand period,” the agency added.
+“The pace of emergency stock releases picked up pace in April, with further volumes set to hit the market in the coming months,” the agency said.
+Fears of shortages are rising with the summer travel season approaching in the northern hemisphere, with airlines already warning of jet fuel shortages in a matter of weeks if supply disruptions persist.
+“With global oil inventories already drawing at a record clip, further price volatility appears likely ahead of the peak summer demand period,” the agency said.

 © 2024 AFP